 Experiments in Opera is focused on re-writing the story of opera.
-We are optimistic that new operas can be adventurous and fun, focused on strong and intimate storytelling, while also challenging notions of what experimental music can be.
+We believe that new operas can be adventurous and fun, focused on strong and intimate storytelling, while also challenging notions of what experimental music can be.
 EiO invites composers, directors, designers and performers to create new work that embraces unconventional mediums, a range of durations and production scales, and explores collaboration between all types of artists working to share their visions.
 We bring new operas to the stage as quickly as we can, marking the urgency of artists with something important to say and the desire of audiences to be a part of the excitement of risky and rewarding work.

 Experiments in Opera is a composer-driven non-profit opera company that presents new works that connect words, story and music.
 Our mission is to support and educate composers who are exploring musical work beyond a strictly concert setting into the hybrid genre of opera.
 Experiments in Opera builds informed audiences that are capable of contributing to its work.

 We believe composers are the visionaries of 21st Century opera, and define opera as the activity of telling stories through music.
 We support artists with unusual stories to tell, and embrace the diversity of their life and musical experiences.
 Our core programming addresses three areas of activities:

 - EiO supports composers through development workshops and performance opportunities driven by the composers’ ideas and direction.

 - EiO builds community through meaningful partnerships with ensembles, media outlets and presenting organizations.

 - EiO helps to share new operas developed through its programs with a broader audience through advocacy efforts including video materials, contextual writings and robust public programs.